launchdarkly/terraform-provider-launchdarkly/website/docs/d/feature_flag_environment.html.markdown

 - `rollout_weights` - List of integer percentage rollout weights applied to each variation when no `prerequisites`, `target`, or `rules` apply.

 - `bucket_by` - Group percentage rollout by a custom attribute.

+- `context_kind` - The context kind associated with the specified rollout.

 ### Nested Rules Blocks